One of the main items in your household waste wheelie bins used may be plastic bags or film. This should now be a thing of the past.

 1. Plant-based biodegradable bags which should continue to go into your household waste bins, or into a compost bin/heap. eg some magazine wrappers or carrier bags.

-2. All other plastic bags that you can ‘scrunch’ in your hand – frozen fruit and veg packaging, dry cooking goods eg rice, dried fruit, coffee bags, granola and other plastic cereal packets, bubble wrap, cellophane bags, film lids, cling film, carrier bags, pet food pouches, etc, can now be recycled.
+2. All other soft plastic – frozen fruit and veg packaging, dry cooking goods eg rice, dried fruit, coffee bags, granola and other plastic cereal packets, bubble wrap, cellophane bags, film lids, cling film, carrier bags, pet food pouches, etc, can now be recycled.

 This is the start of the ‘circular economy’ for soft plastic, so it doesn’t end up damaging our environment.